hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ## Basic Overview

-This repository contains implementations for common performance and code quality best practices surronding the use of data structures and their APIs located under System.Collections & System.Linq.
+This repository contains implementation for common performance and code quality best practices surronding the use of data structures and their APIs located under System.Collections & System.Linq.

 ## Table of Content